MORINGA (MALUNGGAY) TREE IS CALLED “THE MIRACLE TREE OF LIFE” – COUNTLESS HEALTH BENEFITS!

 - Due to high protein and fiber content, eating Moringa food products is good for those suffering from malnutrition.

-- Leaves treat fevers, bronchitis, eye and ear infections, as well as inflammation of the mucus membrane.
+- Leaves treat fevers, bronchitis, eye and ear infections, as well as inflammation of the mucous membrane.

-- The iron content of the leaves is high, and they are reportedly prescribed for anemia in the Philippines.
+- The iron content of the leaves is high, and they are reportedly prescribed for anaemia in the Philippines.

 - Leaf tea treats gastric ulcers and diarrhea.